HOME

 CONTENT

-This is a solo project by an amateur using standard online resources for reference.
-Starting from a very simple site, it has gradually gathered momentum and become more complex and and sprawling than I planned originally.
+This is a solo project by an amateur using (originally) standard online resources for reference.
+These are now reinforced by a growing library.
+Starting as a very simple site, GSS has gradually gathered momentum and become more complex and and sprawling than I planned originally.
+The scope has widened considerably, especially since a few people elsewhere in the UK have joined in with their own contributions.
 As I’ve learnt more, I have become less hesitant and self-effacing about adding commentary.
 I’ve noticed that the enterprise has become somewhat opinionated.
 Some of the views expressed may well be debatable, misconceived, or just plain wrong.
 Mistakes are inevitable as are misinterpretations.
-Apologies.
+But however you choose to read them now, the dials were a small but significant contribution to medieval life and the rhythm of each day.
+The surprising thing is that so many still survive and are legible.

 EMAIL sundials@gaudiumsubsole.org